 G.A.N.A. stands for Goldendoodle Association of North America.
 The organization supports responsible breeding and pet ownership.
-G.A.N.A. breeders are bound by a code of Ethics, they must subject all breeding dogs to comprehensive health testing requirements and there are several breeder policies and guidelines that a breeder must adhere to.
+G.A.N.A. breeders are bound by a code of Ethics, they must subject all breeding dogs to comprehensive health testing requirements before any puppies can be born, and there are several breeder policies and guidelines that a breeder must adhere to.

 We are proud to be a blue ribbon member of this organization, it means you will get a healthy puppy of the highest quality.
 Contact us with any questions you may have!

 Please click on the logo below or visit G.A.N.A.'s website to find out more about this outstanding organization.
 Below is a list of the health testing requirements of a blue ribbon status breeder.